From: Rainier Avenue Radio

 About Make Music Day

 Held annually on June 21, Make Music Day is part of the international Fête de la Musique, taking place in over 1,000 cities across 120 countries.
 The daylong, musical free-for-all celebrates music in all its forms, encouraging people to band together and play in free public concerts.
-Over 85 U.S. cities and the entire states of Connecticut, Hawaii, Vermont and Wisconsin are participating in this year’s celebration, which is going virtual due to the coronavirus pandemic.
+Over 90 U.S. cities will take part in the live, free daylong celebration, encompassing over 5,000 concerts, performances, music lessons, jam sessions, and other musical events nationwide.
 Make Music Day is presented by the NAMM Foundation and coordinated by the non-profit Make Music Alliance.
 For more information, please visit www.makemusicday.org/seattle/

 Make Music Day is presented by the NAMM Foundation and coordinated by the nonprofit Make Music Alliance.